The Jewish LobbyThe largest single-issue lobby in the USA

 Hudson Institute

-ICE – Israeli Community Europe e.V.
-(Berlin)#
+ICE – Israeli Community Europe E.V.# (Germany)

-Independent Australian Jewish Voices#
+Independent Australian Jewish Voices# (Australia)

-Independent Jewish Voices (Canada)#
+Independent Jewish Voices# (Canada)

-Independent Jewish Voices (US)
+Independent Jewish Voices (U.S.)

 Initiative for the Interdisciplinary Study of Antisemitism: four centers: